 7. Vegetable based sauces

 Making sauces out of vegetables is an easy way to increase the vegetable content of your meal.
-Some of our favourites lately are Veggie Marinara Sauce (sauce can be blended for a smooth consistency if preferred), Vegan Queso from Derek at Simnett Nutrition, Vegan Cheese Sauce from Chuck at Brand New Vegan.
+Some of our favourites lately are Veggie Marinara Sauce (sauce can be blended for a smooth consistency if preferred), and our Potato Cheese Sauce.

 8. Use your favourite sauce or dressing